alenkis/iris/README.md

 # Iris

-`iris` is a command line tool for CSV processing.
+`iris` is a command line tool for CSV validation and processing.

 ## Features